 Adequately Served Areas – What are they?

-The NBN won't be rolling out broadband to 'Adequately Served Areas' with existing high speed fibre Internet.
+The NBN won't be rolling out broadband to areas with existing high speed fibre Internet.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!